-In the infancy of the internet, AOL Instant Messenger was a state of the art means of communication, used as an early social platform and helping office-workers get faster responses from colleagues.
+In the infancy of the internet, AOL Instant Messenger was a state of the art means of communication, used as an early social platform to help office workers get faster responses from colleagues.

 A few years on, the dot-com entrepreneurs stormed ahead with innovation after innovation, making early messenger services seem as obsolete as they had seemed ground breaking a few years prior.
 In the last few years though, chatbots have given us a glimpse into the future.